sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- Niall's curl build + our draft-10 library now works against https://draft-10.esni.defo.ie:8410 which is only an s_server instance (so not a real server, hence: please be kind:-).
+  Reminder to self, for invoking that:

+            $ cd $HOME/code/curl
+            $ export /home/stephen/code/curl/lib/.libs:/home/stephen/code/openssl
+            $ src/curl https://draft-10.esni.defo.ie:8410/stats --echconfig "AEL+CgA+zgAgACDpySLJgFRnOze6x/6Dt4AqAkecRlgvFuopBQ6xCqN2aAAEAAEAAQAAAA1jb3Zlci5kZWZvLmllAAA=" -v

+  Niall has a wrapper script that retrieves the ECHConfig from DNS but I've yet to test that.

 - 20210323: made changes that might provide draft-10 interop
   (seems to work locally at least)